napari/napari.github.io/gallery/gallery.md

 Welcome to the **napari** gallery!

 This gallery contains examples showing real scientific data visualized and annotated with **napari**.
+Note that some of these examples were made with napari 0.1, before the UI upgraded in the 0.2 release, so they layout might look a little different in your version of napari, but all these functionalities and more are still supported.

 | | | | |
 |---|---|---|---|